George Ogilvie-Forbes: Retirement and death

 On retirement Ogilvie-Forbes farmed his estate of Boyndlie, Aberdeenshire, was appointed a Deputy Lieutenant for Aberdeenshire, and became actively involved in various local charities and cultural organisations.
 He was a member of the Scottish Council for Development and Industry and the Catholic Council of Great Britain.
 For a short time he supported the Scottish National Party and was then designated by the 4th Scottish National Assembly to negotiate with the UK Government on the principle of self-government for Scotland under the Scottish Covenant Association Scheme of 1950.

 He died of a heart attack in 1954 at the age of 63.

 Family

 Ogilvie-Forbes married Clare Louise Hunter in 1921 and had two children, Lt Colonel Thomas Drostan Ogilvie-Forbes, Royal Engineers, who died in 1946 at the age of 24, and Christine Mary Margaret Ogilvie-Forbes (Mrs. Brose) who worked in Hut 8, Bletchley Park (1939–1945).
 One of his half-brothers, Air Vice Marshall Neill Ogilvie-Forbes OBE was Assistant Chief of Air Staff (Intelligence) 1950–52 and a half-sister Marion Wilberforce was one of the first eight women pilots to join the ATA in January 1940.

+Honours

+Ogilvie-Forbes was appointed a Companion of the Order of Saint Michael and Saint George (CMG) in the 1934 New Year Honours, and promoted to Knight Commander of the Order (KCMG) in the 1937 Coronation Honours.